daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 ### **Website Takedown**

-Normally, web hosting for such phishing sites is done with PHP, and inserting SQL injections into forms could be considered illegal in its own right.
-Instead, the best course of action is to report the phishing website directly to the domain registrar.
+The best pratice is to report the phishing website directly to the domain registrar.
 With the evidence at hand, We reached out to NameSilo’s support desk, who promptly provided a form for the phishing site takedown.

 ![Figure 12](/assets/images/Royal-Mail/domain-take-down.png)
 *Fig 14: Domain take-down in progress to mitigate further attacks.*